turbot/tailpipe-docs/docs/reference/develop/plugin-tables.md

 These row structs should live in the `rows` package of the plugin, and consist of the fields to match the log entry as close as possible, the fields must have `json` tags to define the name of the column which should be **snake_case** and optional nullability of the column.

-Additionally, the row struct should also embed the `enrichment.CommonFields` struct from the SDK, this is to ensure every table will have the common fields.
+Additionally, the row struct should also embed the `enrichment.CommonFields` struct from the SDK, this is to ensure every table will have the common columns.

 > NOTE: Not all data types are supported.